Guide to retirement planning for medical professionals

 Changes in 2016 introduced a new flat-rate state pension to replace the previous one, which was made up of two parts – a basic state pension and additional state pension.
 This has implications for members of the NHS Pension too, because prior to these changes, the NHS Pension Scheme automatically ‘contracted out’ members from the additional state pension - allowing you to pay lower National Insurance Contributions (NICs) and pay into your NHS pension instead.

-As a result, while the full new State Pension is £203.85 per week (which is set to increase by 8.5% from April 2024, making it £221.20 per week), you may receive less when your entitlement is calculated.
+As a result, while the full new State Pension is £221.20 per week as of April 2024, you may receive less when your entitlement is calculated.

 Your entitlement may also be reduced if you have less than 35 years of qualifying NICs – and you may not be entitled to any state pension at all unless you have at least 10 years of qualifying payments.